You can see the potential impact on your personal tax of the dividends you take each tax year here.

 You can also see how we recommend you take dividends out of the company here.

-To find out how much you have taken in dividends, we recommend you run the accounts transaction report in Xero for the relevant dividend account code (usually account 930).
+To find out how much you have taken in dividends for a particular tax year, we recommend you run the accounts transaction report in Xero for the relevant dividend account code (usually account 930) for that tax year.

 Director's loan account